Moros1138/escape-server/README.md

 ``PUBLIC_DIRECTORY`` - this is the directory express will use to serve static files. - default: ``public``

-**Note: It is useful to point this to the emscripten build directory of the Hamster project!**
+**Note: It is useful to point this to the emscripten build directory of the Escape the Machine project!**

 ```
 npm install